shayal01/shayal01/README.md

 I'm Shayal

 ## Education
-I am pursuing a Master's degree in Computer Engineering from Arizona State University (ASU), where I am gaining experience in a range of programming languages including Python, C/C++, and MATLAB.
-I also completed coursework in advanced topics such as machine learning, neural networks, and digital signal processing.
+I earned a Master's degree in Computer Engineering from Arizona State University (ASU), where I gained proficiency in various programming languagess.
+My coursework included advanced topics like machine learning, neural networks, and digital signal processing.

 ## Skills
 Here are some of the technical skills I bring to the table: